tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/05-Ins_Preparing_a_token_for_a_Crowdsale.md

 * Here we are defining the constructor for the `ERC20Detailed` contract that we previously imported.

-* `ERC20Detailed`'s constructor accpets the variable name, and symbol that we defined in the main ArcadeToken contract.
+* `ERC20Detailed`'s constructor accepts the variables `name` and `symbol` that we defined in the main ArcadeToken contract.

 * Here we are also hardcoding the number `18` as our third parameter.
 This parameter defines the number of decimals that our token will have.
 In this case the number `18` denotes that the smallest increment of our token is `.000000000000000001`.
+We are sticking with `18` since it's Ethereum's default.

-Finally it's time to define the contracts body.
-Inside the body of the contract call the `mint` function and pass it the current `msg.sender` and the `inital_supply` variable that is defined in our constructor.
+Finally it's time to define the contract's body.
+Inside the body of the contract, call the `mint` function, passing `msg.sender` and the `inital_supply` variable that is defined in our constructor.

-Your complete code should now look something like this.
+Your complete code should now look something like this:

 ```solidity
 pragma solidity ^0.5.0;